peterHoburg/fastapi_example/README.md

 `localhost:8000/docs` or `localhost:8000/redoc`.
 The only difference between those are the UI.
 PG can be accessed on `localhost:5432` using Username: `test` Password: `test` and DB: `test`.
 Easy to remember ;)

+This project includes production grade auth with username/password and JTWs.
+To "login" (after running `make initialize_pg`) you can use Username: `johndoe` Password: `123`.
+The API docs include auth support, and a fully interactive environment to interact with the example routes!
+Give it a try!